 This week, in Stirling, we have thoroughly enjoyed our philosophy session on Wednesday afternoon.
 Mr Miles is coming in, once a week, to discuss deeper thinking questions and investigating optical illusion pictures.
 In Science, we learnt about the interesting way light travels and how we see light through our eyes.
 We have moved onto a new unit of learning, in English, focusing on writing a narrative for the film 'The Piano' (this is a '15' film but the small clip we are using is appropriate for a 'U' certificate).
 We generated lots of discussions and bank of vocabulary by 'hot seating' the man from the film which will help us extend our writing.
 We are really looking forward to tackling more addition and subtraction challenges, next week!
-Congratulations to Jude P for being Stirling's Pupil of the Week.
 By KS and EW

 This week, in Stirling, we have been challenging ourselves with lots of problem solving tasks and in English we wrote thank you letters to Mrs Haines and PGL.
 We think English went well because everyone had lots of positive things to share about the previous week.
 Our favourite lesson was Circle Time because we were discussing how to say nice things to everyone.
-Pupil of the Week was awarded to Katie because of her super independent work and how she applies it in everything she does - well done, Katie!
 We are all looking forward to having a break next week.
 Written by KW and CP

 This week, in Stirling, we have been writing our own newspaper articles, either about Mrs Lavelle's cat being catnapped or Miss Wright's chickens being stolen...
 We do hope both problems get resolved soon!
 In our opinion, we believe that Maths was the best lesson because we have been using column method to solve calculation problems.
 Column method is everybody's favourite method.
 The thing that went well was that we earned five marbles this week!
 Our class marble reward is going to be a well deserved afternoon of sporting activities.
 The one thing that lots of us are looking forward to is Year 6 camp!
 The children who are not going are staying with Mrs Haines and Mrs Lavelle for a week of exciting base camp activities.
 Written by JM and JB